 Religion and Political Theory

 When the well-known political theorist Leo Strauss introduced the topic of politics and religion in his reflections, he presented it as a problem—the “theologico-political problem” he called it (Strauss 1997).
 The problem, says Strauss, is primarily one about authority: Is political authority to be grounded in the claims of revelation or reason, Jerusalem or Athens?
 In so characterizing the problem, Strauss was tapping into currents of thought deep in the history of political reflection in the west, ones about the nature, extent, and justification of political authority.
 Do monarchies owe their authority to divine right?
-Has God delegated to secular rulers such as kings and emperors the authority to wage war in order to achieve religious aims?
+Has God delegated to secular rulers such as kings and emperors the authority to wage war in order to achieve religious aims: the conversion of the infidel or the repulsion of unjust attacks on the true faith?
 Do secular rulers have the authority to suppress heretics?
 What authority does the state retain when its principles conflict with God's?
 Is the authority of the natural law ultimately grounded in divine law?
 These and other questions animated much of the discussion among medieval and modern philosophers alike.

 For citizens of contemporary liberal democracies, this three-fold dynamic has yielded a curious situation.
 On the one hand, most take it for granted that the authority of the state is located in the people, that the people are religiously diverse, and that important segments of people doubt the rationality of religious belief and practice of any sort.
 On the other hand, contrary to the predictions of many advocates of secularization theory, such as Karl Marx, Max Weber, and (at one time) Peter Berger, this mix of democracy, religious diversity, and religious criticism has not resulted in the disappearance or privatization of religion.
 Religion, especially in liberal democracies such as the United States, is alive and well, shaping political culture in numerous ways.
 Consequently, there very much remains a theologico-political problem.
 The problem, moreover, still concerns political authority, though now reframed by the transition to liberal democracy.
 If recent reflection on the issue is any guide, the most pressing problem to address is this: Given that state-authorized coercion needs to be justified, and that the justification of state coercion requires the consent of the people, what role may religious reasons play in justifying state coercion?
 More specifically, in a religiously pluralistic context such as one finds in contemporary liberal democracies, are religious reasons sufficient to justify a coercive law for which reasonable agents cannot find an adequate secular rationale?